MikeAtom/BangStats/README.md

 - Tested only on Windows, cannot guarantee that it will work on other platforms
 - Also tested only on Android screenshots, cannot guarantee that it will work on iOS ones
 - The program is made with Endori in mind, so it may not work correctly with screenshots from other servers
+- "Sʼil Vous President" has Cover and Extra versions with the same name, so it will sometimes appear as Note Missmatch

 ## Custom localizations
 The program supports custom localizations.
 To create one, you will need to create a new file in the `data/lang` folder and name it according to the language you want to translate the program to.
 For example, if you're going to translate the program to German, you will need to create a file named `de.json`.
 The file must be in JSON format.
-Use provided localizations as a reference.
+Use the provided localizations as a reference.

 ## Feedback
 If you have any questions, suggestions, or bug reports, feel free to contact me [anywhere](https://linktr.ee/MikeAtom)